DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Evaluation

-\stitle{Compared Systems and Parameter Settings.} We primarily compare \oursys against two representative dynamic disk-based ANN systems: \textbf{FreshDiskANN}~\cite{FreshDiskANN} and \textbf{OdinANN}~\cite{fast26odinann,OdinANNgithub}. \textbf{FreshDiskANN} is a pioneering graph-based vector index designed for large-scale datasets on disk, offering low-latency queries and support for incremental updates. \textbf{OdinANN} builds upon FreshDiskANN’s core architecture and introduces several key optimizations to improve insertion efficiency by implementing an in-place insertion strategy.
+\stitle{Compared Systems and Parameter Settings.} Since this work focuses on storage optimization for dynamic on-disk graph-based indexes, we primarily compare \oursys against two representative dynamic graph-based ANN systems: \textbf{FreshDiskANN}~\cite{FreshDiskANN} and \textbf{OdinANN}~\cite{fast26odinann,OdinANNgithub}.
+As OdinANN has already demonstrated clear performance advantages over non-graph-based dynamic systems (\eg \textbf{SPFresh}~\cite{spfresh}), we omit those baselines in our evaluation.
+FreshDiskANN is a pioneering graph-based vector index designed for large-scale datasets on disk, offering low-latency queries and support for incremental updates.
+OdinANN builds upon FreshDiskANN’s core architecture and introduces several key optimizations to improve insertion efficiency by implementing an in-place insertion strategy.
 These enhancements make OdinANN a more performant and robust solution for insertion-heavy workloads.
-For a fair comparison against our baselines, FreshDiskANN and OdinANN, we adopt the same parameter settings to constructed inital index: the maximum number of candidate neighbors during graph construction is set to $MAX\_C = \red{160}$, each node maintains up to $R = \red{32}$ neighbors, and the insertion queue length is limited to $L\_build = \red{75}$.
+For a fair comparison, we apply the exact same parameter settings across all evaluated systems (our method, FreshDiskANN, and OdinANN).
+Specifically, for the initial index construction, each node maintains a maximum of $R = \red{32}$ neighbors, and the insertion queue length is set to $L\_build = \red{128}$.
+For the deletion process, the maximum number of candidate neighbors is limited to $MAX\_C = \red{160}$.
 In addition, PQ is applied to compress each vector representation into \red{64} bytes.
+To avoid system fluctuations, the entire procedure is repeated three times, and we report the average results.

+\stitle{Initial Index.} To accurately evaluate the effectiveness of the similarity-aware dynamic layout in \oursys, we intentionally avoid starting from an offline, globally optimized layout.
+Instead, we build the index from scratch and apply the same incremental insertion process used in real deployments.
+This ensures that the design is rigorously evaluated under realistic incremental dynamics, verifying the system's long-term stability and performance consistency.